zazukoians/docker-hitch/README.md

 This project builds and ships [Hitch](https://github.com/varnish/hitch) as a Docker image.
 Hitch is a scalable TLS proxy by Varnish Software.
 The docker image is based on [Alpine Linux Docker Image](http://gliderlabs.viewdocs.io/docker-alpine/) which provides a tiny base image.
 The full container is less than 8 megabytes.

 If you have any problems with this image please report issues on Github.
-Pull requests are also welcome.
+Pull requests & suggestions are also welcome.

-The image is currently built from a Git fork to make sure it compiles on Alpine Linux.
-This will be replaced by the latest stable tarball once our pull request got accepted.
+Hitch is built from the latest stable tarball.
+We provide tags for the according Hitch version and also a `latest` version pointing to the most recent tag.
+In case we have to re-release a version we add `_1` or alike to the version, for example `1.3.1_1`.

 ### Hitch environment variables